dinaizida/React-Newspaper/README.md

 Whenever a user visits your site, the app scrapes stories from a news outlet of your choice and display them for the user.
 The app scrapes and displays the following information for each article:
 * Headline - the title of the article
-* View Article - the link to oper an article
+* View Article - the link to open an article
 * Date of the publication

 Users can save article and view saved articles.